saurabhgithb/Kitab_Ghar/README.md

 10. Wishlist and Ratings

-### Improvement:

-Moving forward, potential areas for improvement in Kitab Ghar may include:
-- Enhancing user interface elements to further streamline the shopping experience.
-- Implementing additional features such as user reviews and recommendations to enhance user engagement.
-- Conducting thorough testing to identify and resolve any potential issues or bugs in the application.

 ## 📚 Learnings:

 - Learned to use the external libraries for authentication such as Firebase Authentication.